Edthev/Learning-ChromeExtensions/README.md

 # Learning Chrome Extensions

-This is my rep documenting the process of mastering Chrome extension development.
+This is my repo documenting the process of mastering Chrome extension development.
 I've been following Chrome's official documentation and watching YouTube tutorials, infusing my own creativity and style into each project along the way.